Stattek/rustii-gui/README.md

 Starting off with some example code, using it to get a simple program.

-- [ ] Allow for selecting input and output files and converting.
+- [x] Allow for selecting input and output files and converting.
+  - [ ] Perform check that image ends with ".png."
 - [ ] Allow for inputting of arguments to Rustii.
+- [ ] Make it prettier.